Monkopedia/ksrpc/README.md

 connection.registerDefault(service)
 ```

-## jsonrpc 2.0
+## jsonrpc 2.0 (ksrpc-jsonrpc)

 As of 0.5.2, jsonrpc 2.0 is functional in ksrpc.
 This is supported on a socket or std in/out, with
 similar methods to connect them.
-The name from the [KsMethod](https://monkopedia.github.io/ksrpc/ksrpc/com.monkopedia.ksrpc.annotation/-ks-method/index.html) annotation is translated to the jsonrpc
+The name from the [KsMethod](https://monkopedia.github.io/ksrpc/ksrpc-core/com.monkopedia.ksrpc.annotation/-ks-method/index.html) annotation is translated to the jsonrpc
 method field.

 ```kotlin